 |Falsehoods||CES Letter uses Charles Larson’s illustration of what “Facsimile 1 is really supposed to look like,” but it is full of mistakes–additions that don’t show up on the papyrus and parts on the papyrus that he omits.
 He tries to fit contradictions into the part that is missing from the papyrus.

-CES Letter incorrectly claims figure 3 is not supposed to be “human,” but what CES Letter fails to understand is this is a scene of a real Egyptian ritual and this figure indeed was a human priest.
+CES Letter incorrectly claims figure 3 is not supposed to be “human,” but this is a scene of a real Egyptian ritual and this figure was indeed was a human priest.